 In the words of the great Vin Diesel; "Family is everything".
 While this might be a fast and meaningless statement for some, for the Asteraceae this statement rings furiously true.
 You have the String of Hearts plant, the String of Dolphins plant, and many more.
 Many of the members of the Asteraceae family have become incredibly popular house plants because they are all pretty easy to care for.
 Occasional watering and enough light go a long way with these beauties!
 If you're looking for a plant that is a joy to look at and don't require much of your time, String of Bananas is a wonderful option.

 Does your Senecio Radicans need full sun or will direct sunlight be too much?
 Does it need ground cover?
-Or prefer not to have ground cover like Aloe and Echeveria.
+Or does it prefer not to have ground cover like Aloe and Echeveria.
 When you become the proud parent of a Senecio Radicans, you'll undoubtedly have some questions and when you do, you should definitely check out our plant care guide.
 Here you can find all the information you need to grow a happy, healthy String of Bananas.